 - Get rid of weeds, which compete with your ornamental plants for water.

-- Grow drought tolerant plants.
-See the Water-Wise Plants list from the Santa Clara County Master Gardeners for a compilation of beautiful species that thrive in the Bay Area's dry summer climate.
+- See the Water-Wise Plants list from the Santa Clara County Master Gardeners for a compilation of beautiful species that thrive in the Bay Area's dry summer climate.
 Visit a local Water-Wise nursery or native plant nursery.

 - Check out Valley Water's photo gallery and the San Jose Water Company's Wise-Wise Gardening page for drought tolerant gardening ideas.